evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 * Average response sentiment is positive.
 * Response length is always non-zero.
 * Maximum response length does not exceed 2000 symbols (e.g., due to chat window constraints).
-* Mean response length is above 500 symbols (e.g, this is a known pattern).
+* Mean response length is above 500 symbols (e.g., this is a known pattern).

 You can use other descriptors and tests.
 For example, use `TestCategoryShare` to check if the share of responses labeled "Concise" by the LLM judge is above a certain threshold.